mariomliberio/PHP/phpnotes.md

 ***
 **MOST IMPORTANT SUPERGLOBALS**
 - ```$_SERVER``` are values sent by the server.
 They can be very useful as for example ```$_SERVER['REMOTE_ADDR']``` which gives us the *IP Address* of a client visiting our page.
 - ```$_ENV``` are environment variables given by the server.
-It is usually when dealing with Linux servers where we will find information stocked in this superglobal.
+It is usually when dealing with Linux servers where we will find information stored in this superglobal.
 - ```$_SESSION``` contains the session variables.
-These are variables which are stocked in the server the time that a visitor spends on our page.
+These are variables which are stored in the server the time that a visitor spends on our page.
-- ```$_COOKIE``` Contains the cookie information stocked on a user's computer.
+- ```$_COOKIE``` Contains the cookie information stored on a user's computer.
 These allows us to remember for example a user username or password.
 - ```$_GET $_POST``` We've already covered these two in a past chapter.
 - ```$_FILES``` Contains the list of files which have been submitted in a prevoius form.
 ***